 The choir had its roots in the Malton Singers and first met to revive that group in 1975.
 It had a number of conductors, including Andrew Carter, now our President, for a time and subsequently David Turmeau took over as Musical Director.
 The choir, then just 16 voices, adopted the name Chanticleer Singers, after the singing cockerel in Chaucer's 'Canterbury Tales', which escaped a tricky situation with a fox by 'singing clearly'.

 The group met as an evening class at Norton School but in 1976 David's work led him to take up the post of Head of Music at King James’ Grammar School in Knaresborough and Jane Sturmheit was approached to take over.
 At the time, she was Head of Music at Lady Lumley’s School, Pickering, and so began the happy association which continued until 2023, when she retired from the post in March and William Dore then joined us as Musical Director.
 The choir used to rehearse in the Saville Street Methodist Church (now the Wesley Centre), where it met for some years before moving to St. Leonard’s Church Hall in Malton.
-Now, following the recent extensive refurbishment of the Wesley Centre, the choir is looking forward to performing in this beautiful building and developing a close relationship with the Centre.
+Now, following the recent extensive refurbishment of the Wesley Centre, the choir is enjoying rehearsing in this beautiful building and continuing its close relationship with the Centre.

 In April 2023 the choir was delighted to welcome William Dore as our Musical Director.
 A choral director with many years’ experience, he has worked with singers of all ages.